vilaxx0/V-Text-Editor/README.md

 ## Contributing

-Vilo Text Editor is an open-source project, and everyone is welcome to contribute.
+This text editor is an open-source project, and everyone is welcome to contribute.
 If you'd like to contribute, please follow these steps:

 1. Fork the project and clone your forked repository to your local machine.
 2. Make your changes and commit them to your local repository.